 -0-

-With bags of tea and condensed milk;
+With bags of tea and

-Some flour; a bacon side;
+Some flour;

-12 dozens eggs and home made bread,
+and home made bread

-They waited for the tide.
+for the tide.

 -0-